 Description

-EXTERIOR: facade in form of temple portico, with set-in giant fluted Ionic columns mounted on a plinth.
-Steps up between the columns lead to a large square-headed doorway with richly ornamented architrave including cornice on consoles, and altered bronze doors; full entablature and modillioned pediment.
+The exterior features a temple portico, supported by giant fluted Ionic columns set on a plinth.
+Steps between the columns lead to a large square-headed doorway, which has a richly decorated architrave with a cornice on consoles and altered bronze doors.
+The facade is completed with a full entablature and a modillioned pediment.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.